 R Parker's Posts

-Movies you love, but everyone else hates. over 4 years ago
+Movies you love, but everyone else hates. about 5 years ago

 There Will Be Blood, by P.T.
 Anderson…most of my friends can’t stand it, I don’t know why…I think it’s one of the most powerful films I’ve ever seen.
 Daniel Day-Lewis is of course an amazing actor, and Robert Elswit’s cinematography makes the film look like it has been sitting on a shelf in an empty warehouse for a century.